effector/effector/beta/src/content/docs/en/explanation/sids.md

 });
 ```

-There is no central point, where all these stores and other units are collected.
+If this application was a SPA or any other kind of client-only app - this would be the end of the article.

 ### Serialization boundary {#serialization-boundary}

+But in case of Server Side Rendering there is always a **serialization boundary** - a point, where all state is stringified, added to a server response and sent to a client browser.

 #### Problem {#serialization-boundary-problem}

-But at the **serialization boundary** (this is a point, where state is stringified and added to the server response) we **still need to collect states of all these stores**, serialize them and add them to the server response.
+And at this point we **still need to collect states of all stores of the app** somehow!

-And then we need to unpack these values at the client and add this "server-calucalted" state to a client-side instances of all these stores!
+Also, after client browser have received a page - we need to "hydrate" everything back: unpack these values at the client and add this "server-calucalted" state to a client-side instances of all stores.

 #### Solution {#serialization-boundary-solution}

 This is a hard problem and to solve this, `effector` needs a way to connect "server-calculated" state of some store with its client-side instance.

+While **it could be** done by introducing "root store" or something like that, which would manage store instances and their state for us, it would also bring to us all the downsides of this approach, e.g. much more complicated code-splitting - so this is still undesirable.

-This where SIDs are required.
-Because SID is the same for the same store in any environment, `effector` can easily connect server-side values with client-side stores.
+This where SIDs will help us a lot.
+Because SID is, by definition, the same for the same store in any environment, `effector` can simply rely on it to handle state serializing and hydration.

 #### Example {#serialization-boundary-example}